Student Research Awards

 The Arthur Olsen Student Research Symposium is a platform for the undergraduate students of Augustana University to discuss and display their original research and scholarship.
 The Symposium, unlike any other event at Augustana, provides the campus and the surrounding community an opportunity to see and appreciate the creativity, hard work, and ingenuity of our students.

-This year, in conjunction with campus and community partners, the Symposium is pleased to offer five $250 research awards to students who present at the 2020 Symposium.
-Students can apply for one of the following awards: Keynote Speaker's Early Influence Award, Award for Interdisciplinary Research and Collaboration, or the Lifelong Learner Award.
-Award applications are due April 10.
+In conjunction with campus and community partners, the Symposium is offering five $250 research awards to students who present at the 2021 Symposium.
+Students are able to apply for one of the following awards: Keynote Speaker's Early Influence Award, Award for Interdisciplinary Research and Collaboration, or the Lifelong Learner Award.

 In addition, the Symposium is offering five poster awards of $50 each.
-Posters will be judged as they are presented on the day of the Symposium.
-All poster presenters will be eligible to win an award.
+Posters are judged as they are presented on the day of the Symposium.
+All poster presenters are eligible to win an award.

-In recognition of this year's keynote speaker, Dr. Sorcha Brophy, the Sociology Department is sponsoring this award to recognize a student for research that exhibits a "vivid awareness of the relationship between our private experience and the wider society" (C. Wright Mills, The Sociological Imagination, 1959).
+In recognition of the 2021 keynote speaker, Dr. Sorcha Brophy, the Sociology Department is sponsoring this award to recognize a student for research that exhibits a "vivid awareness of the relationship between our private experience and the wider society" (C. Wright Mills, The Sociological Imagination, 1959).
 Sociology is a discipline that emphasizes "systems-level" analysis, and sociological research explores the interrelationships between social systemic forces (family, government, religion, medicine, law, mass media, gender, race, age, economic structures, etc.) and personal experiences, group interaction, or organizational processes.
 Often this research seeks to illuminate matters of concern to the public and work toward social justice.
 The recipient of this award will have produced research that shows evidence of the kind of systems-level analysis central to the field of sociology.
-NOTE: This year's keynote speaker's address has been cancelled, but we will still recognize students who embody these criteria.

 The Lifelong Learner Awards, sponsored by the Board of Trustees and President's Cabinet, will recognize students who exhibit the spirit of Arthur Olsen's yearning to be a lifelong learner through their research or scholarship.
 Arthur Olsen chaired the committee that created Augustana's five core values: Christian, Liberal Arts, Community, Excellence, and Service.
 In keeping with Augustana's grounding in the liberal arts tradition, these awards will recognize projects that do one of the folowing: enhance community through the understanding of humans and human interactions, enrich lives through aesthetic and creative expressions, or develop knowledge that is critical for understanding and caring for our changing world.
 Three Lifelong Learner Awards will be presented.